 Playa de Mónsul is a little better known than some, so you might have to share the shore with a few other families drawn to its silvery sands, sculpted rocks, and sheer cliffs dropping into the sea.

-Playa de Monsul is on the southernmost tip of Cabo de Gata Nature Reserve, about an hour’s drive from the city of Almeria.
+Playa de Monsul is on Cabo de Gata Nature Reserve, an hour’s drive from Almeria

 The south coast of Menorca is trimmed right round with pretty, white coves.
 Most of them are tiny and packed with people all summer.
 But Cala Trebalúger is just far enough away from Mahon and off-the-beaten-track to be almost always peaceful.